Schwponaco-org/lapse/README.md

 ./lapse video.mkv subtitles.srt split 6
 ```

 The fourth argument is the split penalty.
 A value of 6 is a good default.
 Higher values produce fewer splits.
-Leave the mode off and LAPSE decides for itself whether the file needs shifting, drifting, splitting, or some combination (`auto` mode).
+Leave the mode off and LAPSE decides for itself whether the file needs shifting, drifting, splitting, or some combination (`auto` mode)

 ### Output options